Skip to content

 2. Public Boat + Swim (Best Budget Option)

-You can visit the Gili Meno statues without a tour by taking a local boat between the Gili Islands.
+You can also visit the Gili Meno statues independently by taking a local boat between the islands.

 3. Stay on Gili Meno (Best for Timing & Photos)